MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Methodology

 To learn latent representations for the refined HIN, it is inapplicable to directly apply traditional single meta-path-based sampling schemes, \eg, metapath2vec~\cite{dong2017metapath2vec}, HAN~\cite{wang2019heterogeneous}, MAGNN~\cite{fu2020magnn}.
 Specifically, single meta-path-based sampling considers only a limited subset of flow-based relations in the HIN, so it may fail to capture important structural and semantic dependencies.
 As depicted in \Cref{moti}, malware samples named \textit{com.cibo}\footnote{\texttt{MD5: 5aa13c2dfe6668a6a170e82c70c1a56c}} and \textit{com.CrochetBagDesign.garpudroid}\footnote{\texttt{MD5: 37218220d384bf08aece74ab38479ce4}} cannot be related by any single meta-path in \Cref{chap:metapath}.
 Due to the failure to capture their relations, the two apps may be misclassified in malware detection, In comparison, the apps can be connected by the meta-paths in MPG$_2$, where the app named \textit{com.trillion.snow.tiger.family}\footnote{\texttt{MD5: 62925eabca26b8be2f6f7a2f280900b0}} bridges them in the HIN.
 By capturing the relations, the apps can be correctly classified.

 To produce precise node embeddings for our work, we extend metapath2vec based on the proposed work~\cite{ye2018icsd} for sampling based on each meta-path group.
 This facilitates the extraction of structural and semantic information from both contents and actions cooperatively.
 Given a meta-path group \textit{MPG}, we put a random walker to traverse a HIN.
 The walker randomly chooses a meta-path MP$_{k}$ from \emph{MPG} at first and the transition probabilities at step $i$ are defined as follows: \resizebox{\linewidth}{!}{ $ \right. \end{array}$ } where $\phi$ is the node type mapping function, $v_{m}^{i}$ denotes the $T_{m}$ type of the entity visited at step $i$, $N_{m+1}\left(v_{m}^{i}\right)$ denotes the $T_{m+1}$ type of neighborhood of the entity $v_{m}^{i}$, $T_{app}$ is the entity type of app, and $\mu$ is the number of meta-paths starting with $T_{app} \rightarrow T_{m+1}$ in the given meta-path group \emph{G}.
 Note that MP$_{k}$ will be updated by the meta-path drawn from \emph{G} with $\frac{\mu}{\mid\emph{S}\mid}$ probability when the walker meets the case at the first line of the above formula.
+To enhance the efficiency of graph embedding in practice, our algorithm supports parallel processing of the meta-path groups derived from three views.

 When the sampling length is long enough, the walker can traverse the HIN with various combinations of meta-paths within the given meta-path group.
 For example, if \emph{MPG} = \{MP$_{1}$, MP$_{2}$\}, the walker may traverse based on the combined meta-paths, \eg, [MP$_{1}$, MP$_{1}$, ...], [MP$_{2}$, MP$_{2}$, ...], [MP$_{1}$, MP$_{2}$, MP$_{1}$, MP$_{2}$, ...].
 The sampled paths accurately preserve both structural and semantic relations between different types of nodes in the HIN, and thus facilitate the transformation of HIN structures into sequences.
-We finally use skip-gram~\cite{mikolov2013efficient} to generate vectors for entity nodes in the sampled paths.